 Section 1.
 Notification of Appointment.
 The Office of the Provost shall provide a bargaining unit faculty member to be appointed to a position subject to this Agreement with written notification of the appointment as soon as practicable.
-Notice by any other means is not valid notice and does not cause the formation of an agreement between the University and the bargaining unit faculty member.
-Oral promises regarding terms and conditions of employment and representations made in writing by persons other than the Office of the Provost are not binding upon the University.
-Written offers regarding terms and conditions of employment made by the Office of the Provost or designees, including Deans and Department Heads, are binding upon the University.
 The notice of appointment, which may be provided electronically such as by email or link to a website, shall include, but need not be limited to, the following: